The Great River Rescue campaign – the first national clean up of rivers – caught the imagination of people across England.

-Thames21, The Canal and River Trust, the Angling Trust, the Marine Conservation Society, the Rivers Trust and Keep Britain Tidy are all either organising clean-ups or pointing people towards them during the campaign in October.
+Thames21, The Canal and River Trust, the Angling Trust, the Marine Conservation Society, the Rivers Trust and Keep Britain Tidy joined forces to either organise clean-ups or point people towards them during the campaign.

-We are calling on individuals, youth groups, councils, housing associations and community organisations up and down the country to get involved and to register their events during September.
+They helped send out the call to youth groups, councils, housing associations and community organisations up and down the country to get involved and to register their events.

 The artwork acts as a dramatic representation of the plastic footprint that mankind is leaving on our rivers, streams and oceans.

 Inspired by this huge artwork to take the next step and tackle the problem?
 If you want to put on your own event to clean-up your local river and you can’t access our popular Leading a Waterway Clean-up training, then download our free guide which gives you the basics to making your event a success.
 Individuals conduct clean-ups at their own risk.

 A launch event for the campaign was held on World Rivers Day, Sunday September 24, at Millwall Draw Dock on the Isle of Dogs, where 50 people including local Scout groups came along for an event that featured on Sky News and London Live.

 Facts on plastic in our rivers